Yama Dharmaraja Temple

 Yama Dharmaraja Temple is a Hindu temple located at Thiruchitrambalam in the Thanjavur district of Tamil Nadu, India.
-The temple is dedicated to Yama.
+The temple is one of the few temples dedicated to Yama, the god of death.

 Shrines

 The presiding deity is Yama, the Hindu god of death.
 There are also shrines to Veeranar, Rakkachi, Muthumani, Karuppu Sami, Kombukkaran and Vaduvachi.
-There are also idols of Chitragupta, Pambatti Siddhar, Ayyanar and his consorts Purna and Pushkala.
+There are also idols of Chitragupta, Pambatti Siddhar, Ayyanar and his consorts Poorna and Pushkalaa.

 Mythology

-According to Hindu mythology, Manmatha the Hindu Cupid provoked the ire of Shiva and was burnt to death.
-The Puradhana Vaneswarar Temple in neighboring Peravurani lies on the spot where the alleged incident took place.
-However, on Yama's request, Manmatha was restored to life.
+According to Hindu mythology, Kamadeva the Hindu god of love, provoked the ire of Shiva and was burnt to death.
+The Puradhana Vaneswarar Temple in neighboring Peravurani lies on the spot where the incident is said to have taken place.
+However, on Yama's request, Kamadeva was restored to life.
 The Yama Dharmaraja Temple is believed to have been built at the spot where he was restored to life.

-Significance

-The temple is one of the few dedicated to Yama.